isomerpages/moe-jurongsec/_our-identity/JSS Family/JSS Alumni Association.md

 ### Aims and Objectives
 -------------------

-*   To forge school ties and community involvement between Jurong Secondary School and her former pupils;
+*   To forge school ties and community involvement between Jurong Secondary School and its former pupils;
 *   To provide members with the opportunity to help develop the school for the benefit of the students;
 *   To encourage the spirit of volunteerism among members and,
 *   For members to offer and provide expertise and resources to the school.